PDFxTMDLib: A High-Performance C++ Library for Collinear and Transverse Momentum Dependent Parton Distribution Functions: Introduction

 However, the main limitations of these libraries are their lack of extensibility and portability.
 Their core design, based on fixed-dimensional interpolation, lacks the extensibility required for modern phenomenological studies involving higher-order distributions like Double Parton Distribution Functions (DPDFs), etc. Furthermore, users are confined to the libraries' built-in algorithms, with no straightforward way to implement custom interpolation or extrapolation methods.

-For TMDLib, these problems are more extensive.
-Currently, there is no accepted standard for TMD sets, specifically regarding the interpolation grid shape or a common info file format.
-This library is, in fact, a combination of different components, where each handles its specific TMD set under a common Abstract Programming Interface (API).
-Due to this lack of a standard procedure, supporting a new TMD set is a non-trivial task.
-Additionally, the absence of integrated options to calculate uncertainties or the QCD coupling makes working with this library challenging.
-Therefore, a clear need exists within the community for a new library to address these shortcomings.
+For \texttt{TMDLib}, these issues manifest differently.
+Although common metadata (info) files are available for all sets, there is no widely adopted standard for TMD sets regarding the grid or file structure (and, in practice, the grid layout conventions).
+Interpolation is performed according to the prescriptions defined by the respective set authors, as described in the \texttt{TMDLib} manual.
+The library is, in fact, a collection of independent components, each handling its specific TMD set under a common Abstract Programming Interface (API).
+Due to this lack of a standardized grid/file procedure, adding support for a new TMD set remains a non-trivial task.
+Additionally, while uncertainty members (where provided) are stored in a standardized way, uncertainty propagation cannot be performed within the library itself at the level of the distributions and is only feasible through \texttt{TMDplotter}~\cite{TMDLib}.
+This tool enables diagnostic analyses of PDF- or TMD-level uncertainties in a manner consistent with \texttt{LHAPDF}.
+In \texttt{PDFxTMDLib}, this functionality is extended by introducing an explicit \texttt{ErrorType} field in the metadata, following the \texttt{LHAPDF} convention, to enable consistent handling of PDF- and TMD-level uncertainty information.

 In this work, we introduce \texttt{PDFxTMDLib} (see \url{https://github.com/Raminkord92/PDFxTMD}), a comprehensive library designed to handle both cPDFs and TMDs within a unified framework.
 Beyond fully supporting \texttt{LHAPDF} features, it provides a standardized approach to TMD calculations, simplifying access to uncertainty quantification, correlation analysis, and QCD coupling determination.
 The library implements modern C++ design principles to achieve high performance while maintaining extensibility, resulting in a robust and efficient framework for PDF computations.